iuliivasilev/dev-survivors/docs/Component description.rst

 3. **Statistical criteria module** (:doc:`modules/Criteria`):

-   The module contains vectorized implementations of statistical criteria: Log-rank, Wilcoxon, Tarone-Ware, Peto-Peto, MaxCombo, etc. Computations are accelerated by using JIT compilation of source code into bytecode using the Numba library.
+   The module contains vectorized implementations of statistical criteria: Log-rank, Wilcoxon, Tarone-Ware, Peto-Peto, MaxCombo, etc. Computations are accelerated by using JIT-compilation of source code into bytecode using the Numba library.

-   Used libraries: numpy, scipy, numba; length - 600 lines.
+   Used libraries: numpy, numba; length - 600 lines.

 4. **Visualization module** (:doc:`modules/Visualize`):